Blakley/Spell-Checker-Web-App/README.md

 # Spell-Checker-Web-App

 ASP.NET Core : Spell Checker Web App </br>
-Uses a dynamic dictionary of english words pulled from [this github page](https://gist.githubusercontent.com/h3xx/1976236/raw/bbabb412261386673eff521dddbe1dc815373b1dwiki-100k.txt) as our source reference. </br>
+Uses a dictionary of english words pulled from [this github page](https://gist.githubusercontent.com/h3xx/1976236/raw/bbabb412261386673eff521dddbe1dc815373b1dwiki-100k.txt) as our source reference. </br>
 After handling punctuations, any incorrect word is highlighted in red as its typed.